 She began her professional career in Ballroom Dancing in Missouri.
 As a sophomore attending Missouri State University by total chance she met a Ballroom Dancer.
 He showed her the first "Rock Step Cha Cha Cha" in a nightclub.
 She knew she was hooked and her life then took an unexpected turn.

 Upon completing her degree in Theatre and Stage Performance she followed her dream of a professional dance career.
-Larinda moved to the east coast and began training with her competitive partner, the late Stephen Hevenor.
+Larinda moved east and began training with her competitive partner, the late Stephen Hevenor.
 Their competitive and show touring schedule lead them to all corners of North America.
 Together they won over 200 professional titles, including North American Professional Champion, United States Open Professional Finalist, World Professional Finalist and Top Rising Star Couple, Classic du Quebec Champion, Classic du Quebec Showdance Champion, Manhattan Dance Champion, Yankee Classic Champion, Triple Crown Circuit Champion.

 She also competed with her students in the Pro-Am category, helping her stable of men to achieve Pro-Am titles such as World Championship Runner-up, World Rising Star Champion, and North American Open Champion in both the American and International styles.
 Amateur competitive couples have reached goals such as World Masters Champions and United States Open Amateur Finalists.

 All the while competing and teaching she also pursued multiple professional teaching credentials with the Imperial Society of Teachers of Dancing, North American Dance Teachers Association, and the United States Terpsichore.
 As well her teaching was awarded the United States Dancesport Championships Top Teacher, the only female to receive the award alongside 5 men in 2009.

-Her local time in Jefferson City and Columbia is used running McRaven Ballroom llc. with a busy schedule of private and group classes in ballroom, latin, swing, flashmob, and west coast swing, coaching the Mizzou Ballroom team, and producing the local dance cult classic The Haunting of Green Berry a Halloween Revue.
+Her local time in Jefferson City and Central Missouri is used running McRaven Ballroom llc. with a busy schedule of private and group classes in ballroom, latin, swing, flashmob, west coast swing, and producing the local dance cult classic The Haunting of Green Berry a Halloween Revue.